BAP Pacocha (SS-48): Aftermath

 The Peruvian Navy's efforts to salvage Pacocha began on 30 August 1988, immediately after the crew escaped, and continued for eleven months.
 One hundred fifty men, seventy of them divers from the Salvage Service, worked eight hundred hours, two hundred of preliminary inspection and six hundred diving.
 The submarine broke the surface again on 23 July 1989, eleven months after she was sunk.
 After being studied for the effects of the ramming and sinking, her hulk was cannibalized for spare parts for other Peruvian submarines.

-Lieutnant Cotrina credited the sequence of events leading to the closing of the forward torpedo room hatch to a miracle coming from the intercession of then Venerable Marija Petković, whom he was praying to while fighting for his and his crewmate's survival.
+Lieutenant Cotrina credited the sequence of events leading to the closing of the forward torpedo room hatch to a miracle coming from the intercession of then Venerable Marija Petković, whom he was praying to while fighting for his and his crewmate's survival.
 He testified, "I saw a light and I experienced an ineffable power that allowed me to shut the hatch".
 There is little doubt that if that hatch had not been shut, no one inside the submarine would have survived.
 Two commissions, one conducted by the Peruvian military, the other by the Vatican came to the conclusion that with the water pressure, it would have been technically impossible for anyone to close the hatch.
 As such the Roman Catholic Church's Congregation for the Causes of the Saints authenticated the miracle.
 This is unusual, as normally miracles in the causes of saints, are those for cures believed by the Church to be through the saint's intercession, but in this case the declaration of a miracle was the obtaining of superhuman strength by someone in a disaster situation.
 On 6 June 2003, Pope John Paul II celebrated Marija's beatification Mass in the Croatian port city of Dubrovnik.
 Cotrina Alvarado received Holy Communion from the pope on this occasion, and afterwards gave the pope a small replica of the Pacocha as a memento.